baijianyang/starter-academic/content/publication/cheese/index.md

 title: 'CHEESE: Cyber Human Ecosystem of Engaged Security Education'

 # Authors
-# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
-# and it will be replaced with their full name and linked to their profile.
+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here  and it will be replaced with their full name and linked to their profile.
 authors:
 - Rajesh Kalyanam
 - admin
 - Craig Willis
 - Mike Lambert
 - Christine Kirkpatrick

-# Author notes (optional)
-# author_notes:
-#- "Equal contribution"
-#- "Equal contribution"

 date: "2020-10-24T00:00:00Z"
 doi: "https://doi.org/10.1109/FIE44824.2020.9273931"